PGCDCC District 5 Congressional Candidates Forum

 Overview

-April Ryan will serve as Moderator for the upcoming PGCDCC District 5 Congressional Forum being held at Bowie State University on May 26, 2026.
+April Ryan served as Moderator for the PGCDCC District 5 Congressional Candidates Forum held at Bowie State University on May 26, 2026.

-The Prince George’s County Democratic Central Committee (PGCDCC) is hosting the Congressional District 5 Forum to provide a critical platform for voters during a defining moment for the region.
+The Prince George’s County Democratic Central Committee (PGCDCC) hosted the Congressional District 5 Forum to provide a critical platform for voters during a defining moment for the region.

-With long-time Representative Steny Hoyer retiring after more than 40 years, the forum serves to ensure the community remains informed, engaged, and connected to the process of deciding upon the next District 5 Representative.
+With long-time Representative Steny Hoyer retiring after more than 40 years, the forum helped ensure the community remained informed, engaged, and connected to the process of deciding upon the next District 5 Representative.

-The race is a pivotal opportunity to determine who will represent the district’s unique interests in Congress.
+The race represents a pivotal opportunity to determine who will represent the district’s unique interests in Congress.

-This forum will allow residents to hear directly from candidates about their visions for District 5, focusing on issues like economic opportunity, healthcare affordability, and social justice.
+Residents had the opportunity to hear directly from candidates about their visions for District 5, focusing on issues such as economic opportunity, healthcare affordability, education, housing, public safety, and social justice.

 Impacts of the Trump Government Shutdown